rahulguin/CoveyTown/DESIGN.md

 ## placeableDeleted

 A socket connection sent from the sever to every player when a placeable has successfully been deleted - including the player that made the request to add.
-Contains the information of where the placeable was deleted from so players can remove the placeable they have at that location
+Contains the information of where the placeable was deleted from so players can remove the placeable they have at that location.

+# CRC Cards for back-end changes

 # Changes to front-end